David Worley

 Campaign and Endorsements

 Worley is challenging incumbent Senator Jim Guthrie, who has held the District 28 seat since 2010.
-The primary challenge is driven in part by Guthrie’s March 2026 floor vote against the fiscal year 2027 health and human services budget, which drew criticism from the right flank of the Idaho Republican Party.
+The primary challenge is driven in part by Guthrie’s March 2026 floor vote against the fiscal year 2027 health and human services budget, which drew criticism from the right flank of the Idaho Republican Party, as reported by Prism News.
+Idaho Attorney General Raúl Labrador has publicly endorsed Worley, stating in a press release that Worley will “fight for Idaho families, support strong border security and hold government accountable,” as reported by Idaho Education News.
 As of the most recent available campaign finance data, Worley had raised $3,000 compared to Guthrie’s $24,825.
-Ryan Spoon has publicly backed Worley’s challenge.
-No additional formal endorsements have been publicly reported as of April 2026.
+The general election is November 3, 2026.

 Who is David Worley in Idaho?
 David Worley is a Republican candidate from Pocatello running for the Idaho State Senate in District 28 in 2026.
 He is a combat veteran with 23 years of military service and previously ran for the Idaho Senate in District 29 in 2022, losing the general election to Democrat James Ruchti.